5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 First up, CTAs.

 In a TOFU brief, you might instruct writers to use CTAs sparingly.
 Examples include "Learn more" or "Explore our resources."
 These are low-commitment actions that match the reader's early stage in the journey.
+Maybe they lead to educational videos or comprehensive guides.

 You Know How to Brief for Content That Nurtures Leads Through the Funnel

 Think of your content as a web, not a linear path.
 Each piece should connect to others, guiding readers naturally through your content “ecosystem.”
+This is fundamental to building a successful content marketing funnel.

 This is where internal linking comes into play.